Jul 8, 2009

 From The Great Gatsby: Nick Carraway's Walk, A Slideshow and A Map

-Update, April 2013: The Great Gatsby, directed by Baz Lurhmann, will open in theaters on May 10, 2013.
+Note: The Great Gatsby, directed by Baz Lurhmann, opened in theaters on May 10, 2013.
 The post below dates from the summer of 2009.

 The New York zeitgeist this summer seems interested in revisiting F. Scott Fitzgerald's acclaimed masterpiece, The Great Gatsby, first published in April 1925.
 Director Baz Lurhmann has bought the rights to make a new film version, the radio program Studio 360 featured an in-depth look at the acclaimed novel, and even the Mannahatta/Manhattan exhibit at the Museum of the City of New York, the one that investigates the island's verdant Eden, prominently features a quote from the book on the wall.
 One reason for the resurgent interest is Fitzgerald's vivid portrait of New York culture during the Jazz Age, a time that invites a comparison with the city's most recent boom years and its subsequent loss of relative affluence.
 Beyond this interpretation and the literary ones mentioned by your high school English teacher, the book makes a good summer beach novel, with its breezy Long Island setting, reckless drivers, and endless cocktails.
 So much for Prohibition.